scouten/ericscouten.travel/content/2022/05-07+new-york/03-long-island/index.md

 bounds = {sw = [40.654, -73.990], ne = [41.160, -72.233]}
 cover = "es-4343-011"
 cover_cdn_key = "img/v1/2022/05/es-4343-011"
+cover_alt = "A narrow sand and gravel spit stretches into the sea from the foreground, with waves washing up on both sides toward a small offshore lighthouse and a low, tree-lined shore in the distance beneath a wide blue sky streaked with wispy clouds."
 +++

 As I am so often inclined to do, I took the long way from Port Jefferson into the city.